 - Special Education & Communication Disorders, Associate Professor

-An expert in communication disorders, Shari DeVeney, Ph.D., CCC-SLP, is a licensed and nationally-certified speech-language pathologist.
-Before earning her doctorate degree, she worked as a practicing clinician for 10 years primarily in early childhood and K-12 educational settings.
+Shari DeVeney, Ph.D., CCC-SLP is a state-licensed and nationally-certified speech-language pathologist.
+Before earning her doctorate in speech-language pathology, she worked as a practicing clinician for 10 years primarily in early childhood and K-12 educational settings.
 Her research focus is in child language and speech sound production with the goal of advancing evidence-based assessments and interventions for young children with communication delays.
 She teaches coursework on pediatric language impairments and speech sound disorders.
 DeVeney has served as president of the Nebraska Speech-Language-Hearing Association and provides educational and research-based talks about communication disorders for local, national, and international audiences.
 Her work can be found in the Journal of Speech, Language, and Hearing Research, Topics in Language Disorders, and the International Journal of Speech-Language Pathology among other peer-reviewed publications.

 Pediatric speech sound disorders, childhood language disorders, language-learning disorders like dyslexia, research methods in communication sciences and disorders, augmentative and alternative communication, fluency disorders, and clinical supervision of speech-language pathology graduate student clinicians

 Major research interests incorporate the investigation of several aspects related to the early communication development of young children: (1) characteristics associated with early communication delay including potential deficits in speech sound productions, limited expressive language, and play skill development (2) assessment practices for early speech and language concerns including the use of communication samples and informal phonological analyses, (3) individualized early intervention strategies, and (4) influential early factors for infants at risk for communication delays.